mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 ...
 So, *giving*.
 Constantly giving.
 This giving is not the usual giving; [it is] giving *paramita*. *Paramita* means “perfect accomplishment.”
 So, giving must be accomplished perfectly.
 That means, completely open, and just do it.

 And also *precepts*.
 Precepts are Buddha’s suggestion how to live.
-Buddha’s suggestions – not moral suggestions, not ethical suggestions – *Buddha’s* suggestions.
+Buddha’s suggestions – not moral suggestions, not ethical suggestions, *Buddha’s* suggestions.
 The suggestion of the truth, how to live.

 And also *effort*, and *patience*.
-And also *wisdom* and *dhyana*.
+And also *wisdom* and *dhyana* (meditation).

 Let’s do this.
 And then, very naturally, we can come back to the source of *samsara*.

 So that’s why mindfulness is pretty important for us.
 Let’s come back. *Mindfulness* [means] constantly remember.
 You must remember not only with a thought, but you must remember that first thought of *samsara* with the whole body and mind.
-So, that’s why you can come back.
+That’s why you can come back.
 And then, you can be in *dhyana*, so-called meditation, or *samādhi*.
 You can be there.

 That is the practice of egolessness.
 So that’s why Buddha says, “Suffering begets selflessness.”
 Egolessness.